What is social pedagogy?

 Our practice is based on the head, heart and hands approach:

 We learn and develop as equals alongside our young people.
-Our pioneering work on attachment with the Centre for Abuse and Trauma Studies (CATS) at Middlesex University means we can design bespoke care plans for every young person we work with.
+Our understanding of attachment theory and therapeutic ways of working mean we can design bespoke care plans for every young person we work with.

 We use our emotional intelligence and relational skills in our reflective practice to help us develop relationships with young people, their families and our colleagues.
 Young people say that staff now understand them better, which means they can trust them more.